lmburns/dotfiles/README.md

-pblist                     lists mybin funcs with their embedded descriptions perldoc                    wrapper to colorize perldoc man pages pflist                     lists ZDOTDIR/functions/* with their embedded descriptions printc                     escape code for colors prompt_my_per_dir_status   helper function for per-dir-hist psfind                     queries mdfind by kMDItemDisplayName rm                         remove wrapper depending on if root rmhist                     remove a line from history run-multi                  run tasks in parallel sudo                       sudo wrapper to allow aliases tab                        open new terminal tab in current dir tm                         attach to tmux session or create new um                         wrapper to colorize um man pages urlshort                   shorten url with tinyurl vbindkey                   vim bindkey
+pblist                     lists mybin funcs with their embedded descriptions perldoc                    wrapper to colorize perldoc man pages pflist                     lists ZDOTDIR/functions/* with their embedded descriptions pier-exec                  execute pier command colorfully printc                     escape code for colors prompt_my_per_dir_status   helper function for per-dir-hist psfind                     queries mdfind by kMDItemDisplayName rm                         remove wrapper depending on if root rmhist                     remove a line from history run-multi                  run tasks in parallel sudo_                      sudo wrapper to allow aliases tab                        open new terminal tab in current dir tmm                        attach to tmux session or create new um                         wrapper to colorize um man pages urlshort                   shorten url with tinyurl vbindkey                   vim bindkey